 Edging protects that foundation.

-Without proper paver edging, even the best compacted gravel base, perfectly screeded paver sand, and tightly installed concrete pavers cannot maintain compression over time.
+Without proper paver patio edging, lawn edging, or landscape edging, even the best compacted gravel base, perfectly screeded paver sand, and tightly installed paving slabs or concrete paver surfaces cannot maintain compression over time.
+Whether you’re installing pavers for a patio, walkway, or driveway, edge restraint is critical.

 At Rochester Concrete Products, we manufacture premium concrete pavers engineered for performance when properly installed, along with our own Bullet Edger™ and Granite Edger™ options.
-We provide comprehensive installation resources, technical guides, and educational materials to support both contractors and DIY homeowners.
+We also support a range of edging solutions, including steel edging and plastic edging, depending on the application.
+Our team provides comprehensive installation resources, technical guides, and educational materials to support both contractors and DIY homeowners exploring garden edging ideas and structural solutions.

 If you’re planning a patio, walkway, or paver driveway:

-- Consult a qualified professional for edging and structural installation
+- Consult a qualified professional for edging and structural installation, especially for driveway edging where durability is essential

 - Explore our full collection of concrete pavers to enhance your outdoor living spaces and increase property value